 Thus, the Venetians built a new powerful fortress above the ruins of the ancient fortress of Olounites, which was designed in accordance with the bastion fortification system, by Genese Bressani and Latino Orsini.
 The first phase of construction lasted from 1579 until 1586.
 Repairs and alterations to the fort were made before and during the Cretan War (1645-1669).
 The temples of St. Panteleimon and St. George were built during that period.
 The fort had a double line of walls and towers and had a total of 35 cannons.

 However, in 1715, the Turks came to terms with the Venetians and occupied the island.
 During the first years of Ottoman occupation, the fortress was marginalized and used as a place of exile and isolation.
 Later, a purely Ottoman settlement gradually formed in Spinalonga, since the island provided absolute security for families.
 In the late 19th century, the role of the port of Spinalonga was upgraded, since it obtained a license for export trade.
-In the mid-19th century the island gathered a large number of residents, mostly merchants and sailors, who took advantage of the license.
+In the mid-19th century, the island gathered a large number of residents, mostly merchants, and sailors, who took advantage of the license.
 It is estimated that in 1834, 80 families lived in the castle of Spinalonga, while in 1881 this number rose to 227.
-Even today there are buildings from the period of the castle town, as two-storey houses with tall yard walls and shops with wide doors and large windows.
+Even today there are buildings from the period of the castle town, such as two-storey houses with tall yard walls and shops with wide doors and large windows.

 The life of this settlement stopped abruptly because of the political changes that took place in Crete during the last years of the 19th century.
 In 1897, French military forces were installed on the island for about one year.

 The uncertainty that prevailed among the Ottomans in Crete, because of the revolutionary actions of Christians, forced most residents of Spinalonga to migrate.
 Until 1903, all Turks abandoned the island.